mit-ll-responsible-ai/hydra-zen/docs/_sources/how_to/use_callbacks.rst.txt

            version_base="1.3",
        )

-Now when we run `my_app` we should see that both of our callbacks are running.
+When we run `my_app` we should see that both of our callbacks are running.
 Let's do a multirun over two values of `x`.

 .. code-block:: console